 Class Subsections: A class subsection includes any subsection of a course, such as laboratory, recitation, and discussion subsections that are supplementary in nature and are scheduled to meet separately from the lecture portion of the course.
-Undergraduate subsections are defined as any subsections of courses in which degreeseeking undergraduate students enrolled for credit.
+Undergraduate subsections are defined as any subsections of courses in which degree-seeking undergraduate students enrolled for credit.
 As above, exclude noncredit classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings.
 Each class subsection should be counted only once and should not be duplicated because of cross-listings.

-Using the above definitions, please report for each of the following class-size intervals the number of class sections and class subsections offered in Fall 2012.
+Using the above definitions, please report for each of the following class-size intervals the number of class sections and class subsections offered in Fall 2013.
 For example, a lecture class with 800 students who met at another time in 40 separate labs with 20 students should be counted once in the "100+" column in the class section column and 40 times under the "20-29" column of the class subsections table.

-13 Number of Class Sections with Undergraduates Enrolled

-Undergraduate Class Size (provide numbers)

-CLASS 2-9 10-19 20-29 30-39 40-49 50-99 100+ Total

-SECTIONS 236 1241 1098 496 301 205 194 3771

-• •

-CLASS SUB- 2-9 10-19 20-29 30-39 40-49 50-99 100+ Total
+13 Number of Class Sections with Undergraduates Enrolled 13 Undergra aduate Clas s Size (prov vide numbe rs) 13 CLASS 2-9 10-19 20-29 30-39 40-49 50-99 100+ Total 13 SECTIONS 239 1270 1078 520 278 227 198 3810 13 CLASS SUB- 2-9 10-19 20-29 30-39 40-49 50-99 100+ Total 13 SECTIONS 0

-SECTIONS 0